awsdocs/amazon-ecs-developer-guide/doc_source/AWS_Fargate.md

 **Note**
 The `host` and `sourcePath` parameters are not supported\.

-For more information about Amazon ECS default service limits, see [Amazon ECS Service Quotas](service-quotas.md)\.
+For more information about Amazon ECS default service quotas, see [Amazon ECS Service Quotas](service-quotas.md)\.

 The following shows a snippet of a task definition where two containers are sharing a single volume: